First 90 Days:

 Those are not aspirations.
 They are the direct outputs of the work described above — measurable within 90 days in most industrial and distribution businesses.

-The Value Creation Calculator puts these into a single enterprise value view.
+The Value creation diagnostic puts these into a single enterprise value view.
 That number is the board deliverable.
 It is built from the diagnostic, validated through execution, and owned by the business.

 This is how I operate when I step into a business.
 Not how I advise.
 Not how I recommend.
 How I operate.
 This is the standard I work to.